quocanh21081992/gemini-assistant-shortcut/README.md

 **FOR NON-ROOT USERS**

-You can use the smart sidebar feature and add apps to it.
+You can use the Smart Sidebar feature to open apps.

 **Note**
 The application may ask to reset the default assistant application every time the device is restarted.
 Implementation process: set the default assistant application back to None and select Google again => Done